artisan1218/LeetCode-Solution/threeSumClosest/readme.md

 Use three nested for loop to iterate over the given `nums` three times and compare the result, keep the best one.
 Time complexity is O(n^3)

 ### Approach 2: Two Pointers, threeSumClosest()
-The idea is pretty similar to [3Sum](https://github.com/artisan1218/LeetCode-Solution/tree/main/threeSum) question, that we can first sort the list using built-int `.sort()` function, then again go through the list and use two pointers, `left` and `right` to bound the range that we take three values to check.
+The idea is pretty similar to [3Sum](https://github.com/artisan1218/LeetCode-Solution/tree/main/threeSum) problem, that we can first sort the list using built-int `.sort()` function, then again go through the list and use two pointers, `left` and `right` to bound the range that we take three values to check.
 There are three cases:
 1. If the sum of current three values is smaller than `target`, then that means the value pointer by `left` is too small and we should move the `left` to `left+1`.
 2. If the sum of current three values is greater than `target`, then that means the value pointer by `right` is too large and we should move the `right` to `right+1`.
 3. If the sum of current three values is equal to `target`, then simply break the loop and return the target value.